MeshachAQ/Financial-Loan-Analysis/README.md

 # Financial-Loan-Analysis
-This is a Financial Loan Analysis and report where I showcased my technical skills in SQL to derive insights.
+This is a Financial Loan Analysis and report where I showcased my technical skills in SQL and Tableau to derive insights.

 ### In this page,you will find my SQL Queries as well as the dataset.
 You can also find the project questions for this project.